shimizukawa/pycontw2013-sphinx-introduction/index.rst

    Books.

+   * I want to show you my books.
+There are 2 books so far, each books tell you about Python Programming.
+Writing books is one of my most interesting skills.

-   * The "Expert Python Programming" that written by Tarek Ziade in 2008.
+   .. * The "Expert Python Programming" that written by Tarek Ziade in 2008.
+   ..
 I and other 3 members translated in 2010, about 3 years ago.
+   ..

-   * The "Python Professional Programming" was written by 14 colleagues of the company I belong in 2012.
+   .. * In 2012, The "Python Professional Programming" was written by 14
+   ..   colleagues of the company I belong.
+I wrote two chapters.

    * These 2 books mentions to Sphinx and Documentation.

    * "Python Professional Programming" was already translated into 'simple chineese charactors' and will publish soon.

 anyway.